MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/prepare-your-organization-for-bitlocker-planning-and-policies.md

 When using the Control Panel options, administrators can choose to **Turn on BitLocker** and follow the steps in the wizard to add a protector, such as a PIN for an operating system volume (or a password if no TPM exists), or a password or smart card protector to a data volume.
 Then, the drive security window is presented prior to changing the volume status.

 Administrators can enable BitLocker prior to operating system deployment from the Windows Pre-installation Environment (WinPE).
-This is done with a randomly generated clear key protector being applied to the formatted volume and made to encrypt the volume prior to running the Windows setup process (**Question: Is the change made to this sentence complying the intended meaning?**.
+This is done with a randomly generated clear key protector being applied to the formatted volume and made to encrypt the volume prior to running the Windows setup process.
 If the encryption uses the **Used Disk Space Only** option, this step takes only a few seconds, and therefore, incorporates well into regular deployment processes.

 ## Used Disk Space Only encryption